treystr/bdi-web/src/content/blog/smb-survey.md

 ## From Insights to Action

 This market research is not an academic exercise—it's the foundation for real-world change.
-The insights we gather will directly inform our **merchant onboarding program**, ensuring that our workshops, educational guides, and outreach address the actual needs of DC's local businesses.
+The insights we gather will directly inform our **local business onboarding program**, ensuring that our workshops, educational guides, and outreach address the actual needs of DC's local businesses.

 For example:
-- If merchants cite **staff training** as a concern, we’ll create tailored onboarding workshops.
+- If local businesses cite **staff training** as a concern, we’ll create tailored onboarding workshops.
 - If they worry about **tax reporting**, we’ll prepare simple, clear resources.
 - If they’re excited about **new customers**, we’ll connect them to the DC Bitcoin community.